ivanatorresf/ivanatorresf/README.md

 Self-taught programmer Eng.
 Support and lover of some sports: swimming, running and Boxing.
 I like to travel and know the corners of each place.
 Learning to live.

-Skills: C# / Flutter / HTML / CSS / JS
+Skills: C# / Flutter / HTML / CSS / JS / SQL / Trello / Git

 - 🔭 I’m currently working on this page.
 - 🔭 I’m currently working on Web development,